hgzimmerman/HLWNPA/README.md

 * Type System.
 Runtime checking only.
 * Statements are delimited by `()`, because the language has no concept of order of operations.
 * Functions and structs must be declared in the order they are used.
+* I don't think I have support for functions returning arrays.

 # Actual Features